John Tsang: Personal life

 Tsang is married to Lynn Tsang (曾黃蓮華; née Wong) who he met as a nurse while doing volunteer work in the United States in 1975.
-The couple has a son Terence Tiu-lung (雕龍; literally "carving of dragons") and a daughter Prudence Man-sum (文心; literally "literary mind"); the combination of the siblings' names alludes to The Literary Mind and the Carving of Dragons, a Chinese classic on literary aesthetics.
+The couple have a son Terence Tiu-lung (雕龍; literally "carving of dragons") and a daughter Prudence Man-sum (文心; literally "literary mind"); the combination of the siblings' names alludes to The Literary Mind and the Carving of Dragons, a Chinese classic on literary aesthetics.
 The family remained a low profile despite Tsang's senior political position.

 Tsang is a practicing Roman Catholic and a martial arts and fencing enthusiast.
 He learned Hung Kuen with martial arts master Kwong Tit-fu during his life in the United States and got to know Tai Chi master Bow-sim Mark and her son Donnie Yen.
 He has been voluntarily coaching the fencing team of his alma mater La Salle College since 1985, Sammy Leung was among his students.
 He also cameoed as a fencing coach in a government's tourism promotion video.
 He is also nicknamed "Mr Potato Chips" and "Uncle Pringles" for a moustache similar to one worn by a character on a potato crisp brand's packaging.
 He has a pet dog Shiba Inu named Oliver, in which he gave to his daughter as a Christmas present in 2008.
 Oliver is often featured in Tsang's greeting cards.

 In 2009, Tsang suffered a health scare on his return from a G-20 summit in Pittsburgh.
 On 27 September he was admitted to Queen Mary Hospital with a coronary artery blockage and underwent an angioplasty operation.
 He recovered and was discharged from hospital on 3 October, assuring the media that the operation would not affect his work.